7Block Labs

 Compliance and privacy posture for U.S. health apps

-• HIPAA may not apply to every consumer health app; it hinges on whether you’re a covered entity or business associate.
-If HIPAA doesn’t apply, the FTC Act (and potentially the Health Breach Notification Rule) still does.
-Plan for privacy‑by‑design either way. (ftc.gov)
+• So, here’s the deal: HIPAA doesn’t apply to every single consumer health app.
+It really depends on whether you’re considered a covered entity or a business associate.
+If HIPAA isn’t in the picture, don’t worry--the FTC Act (and maybe the Health Breach Notification Rule) still come into play.
+Make sure you’re thinking about privacy-by-design no matter what. (ftc.gov)

-• If a patient directs ePHI to a third‑party app that isn’t a BA, HIPAA protections don’t carry over—educate users and document consent flows. (hhs.gov)
+• If a patient sends their ePHI to a third-party app that isn’t a BA, just a heads up--HIPAA protections don’t stick around.
+It's super important to educate users about this and keep track of those consent flows. (hhs.gov)

 Implementation checklist (engineer‑ready)